-Personal Banking, Corporate Banking, Managed Funds and Superannuation, Capital Markets, Insurance and Re-Insurance
+Ecosystem category: Personal Banking, Corporate Banking, Managed Funds and Superannuation, Capital Markets, Insurance and Re-Insurance

-Integrate different data sources into information products for others to use, works across many functions of their organisation.
+Role in the industry: Integrate different data sources into information products for others to use, works across many functions of their organisation.

 I am focused on creating the data products and insights that others need to understand risk and make decisions.